Tekla Structures on-premises licensing

 You can allow or prevent license borrowing from named users/user groups.

-Checklists for licensing implementation
+Checklists for on-premises licensing implementation

 There are several prerequisites the administrator needs to take into account before starting with FlexNet licensing.
 Take a look at the following listings: